HGranger77/translation-lite/README.md

 - `make install` - installs Python packages for development
 - `make download` - downloads model artifacts from Huggingface to the `./artifacts` directory
 - `make serve` - build and serve the translation service at [http://localhost:8501](http://localhost:8501)
+- `make serve` - build and serve the translation service at [http://localhost:8501](http://localhost:8501) with GPU

 ## Design Elements